WhatsApp

 A two block haircut is a Korean men's hairstyle where the sides and back are cut short while the top is left long.
 The name comes from the two distinct 'blocks' of length.
 It originated in Korea and became globally popular through K-pop idols like BTS and EXO.

-What do I tell my barber for a two block?
+What do I tell my stylist for a two block?

 Ask for short sides and back (specify whether you want a clean taper, low fade, or disconnected undercut), then long on top with the length you prefer.
 Bring a reference photo — it's the fastest way to communicate exactly which two block variation you want.
 At a Korean salon, just say 'two block cut' and your stylist will know.